ISC-Project-Phoenix/design/software/ros/gz_io_ros.md

 This node is responsible for aggregating ackermann commands and gazebo odom values together into values used in data logging.

-It is also the endpoint in the system for ackermannDrive commands, splitting the command into a cmd_vel and steering angle component to be sent to gazebo.
-See the urdf doc for more info on this command setup.
+It is also the endpoint in the system for ackermannDrive commands, being converted to twist commands for gazebo itself.

 Its goal is to serve as a fake for [phnx_io_ros](phnx_io_ros.md).